Adéla Pivoňková

-Adéla Pivoňková is a former Czech football midfielder, who played for Sparta Prague in the Czech First Division.
+Adéla Pivoňková (born 28 September 1991) is a former Czech football midfielder, who played for Sparta Prague in the Czech Women's First League.

 She was a member of the Czech national team.
 She made her debut for the national team on 26 June 2008 in a match against Belarus.

 Pivoňková was voted talent of the year at the 2007 Czech Footballer of the Year (women).